 We are so lucky that at a time when they need us the most, the lifetime bond we develop with our pets can be honoured with the prevention of their suffering.

-It is imperative to us at SLVC, that this process is completed in the correct manor, with compassion, empathy and respect.
-It is an honor to be with you to support you at this time of need.
+It is imperative to us at SLVC, that this process is completed in the correct manner, with compassion, empathy and respect.
+It is an honour to be with you to support you at this time of need.

 Home euthanasia is without doubt, the most important service that we provide.
 Removing the potential stress a visit to the practice may cause, makes a huge difference to everyone involved.